Stepmomming ain’t easy.

 17. Your Stepchildren’s Clothes

-Did the ex send him in a jacket that’s two sizes too small?
+Did the ex send your stepchild in a jacket that’s two sizes too small?
 Or maybe forget to send back that beautiful dress of your stepdaughter’s?
 Does the ex always send ratty clothes and you lose beautiful ones which are never returned home?

 Do your best to keep plenty of clothes on hand and treat the ex the way you’d want to be treated.
 Send her clothes back as soon as they arrive.
 And if your stepchild returns home in something you don’t approve of, then change the outfit and set it aside.